Weierstrass points on Kummer extensions: Introduction

 Our first application of Theorem \ref{main} is in the theory of maximal curves over finite fields.
 In 2008, using Cartier Operators, Garcia and Tafazolian \cite{GT2} proved that if the Fermat curve $y^m=1-x^m$ is maximal over $\mathbb{F}_{q^2}$, then $m$ must be a divisor of $q+1$.
 The converse is a well known result.
 In fact, since the Fermat curve is covered by the Hermitian curve $x^{q+1}+y^{q+1}+1=0$ over $\mathbb{F}_{q^2}$, the $\mathbb{F}_{q^2}$-maximality follows from a result J. P. Serre \cite{La}.
 In 2010, Tafazolian used results of supersingular curves and simplified the proof given in 2008 \cite{T3}.
 A natural question that arises is whether this result can be extended to a larger family of curves of type $y^m=f(x)$.
 This question was somewhat addressed in subsequent papers by Garcia, Tafazolian and Torres (\cite{GT1},\cite{T3},\cite{T4},\cite{TT}), where the same result was proved when $1-x^m$ is replaced by some other polynomials $f(x) \in \mathbb{F}_{q^2}[x]$.
 In section \ref{maximal}, we present a general class of polynomials $f(x) \in \mathbb{F}_{q^2}[x]$ for which the $\mathbb{F}_{q^2}$-maximality of $y^m=f(x)$ implies $m|(q+1)$.
 This will subsume most of the previous results.

 In the 1950's, Hasse \cite{Ha} computed the Weierstrass weight at totally ramified points of the classical Fermat curves $y^m=x^m-1, m\geq 2$.
-We extend this result for classical Kummer curves $y^m=f(x)$, where $f(x)\in K[x]$ is separable.
+We apply our results to show how this can be easily extended to classical Kummer curves $y^m=f(x)$, where $f(x)\in K[x]$ is separable.
 For this same type of classical curve, since the number of Weierstrass points counted with multiplicity is $g^3-g$, Towse \cite[Corollary 10]{To} computed a lower bound for

 where $BW$ is the Weierstrass weight of all totally ramified places, $g$ is the genus of the curve and $d$ is the degree of $f(x)$.
 In this paper we find the exact value of this limit.

 For the same curves $y^m=f(x)$, where $f(x)$ is a separable polynomial, we show that $1, 2, \dots, m-2$ are gaps at the generic points.
 This extends a result of Leopoldt \cite{Leo}.